 Naturally, not every conflict can be resolved by the parties themselves, and a management-imposed solution may be required.
 However, when the parties can craft their own, it is more likely to succeed in the long term than one dictated by management.

-Be sure to complement – publicly if it’s possible to do so without violating the parties’ privacy rights – each of the parties for their maturity and dedication when they can reach a mutually acceptable compromise.
+Be sure to complement – publicly if it’s possible to do so without violating the parties’ privacy rights – each party for their maturity and dedication when they can reach a mutually acceptable compromise.

 5. Be Patient, But Decisive

 Patience is critical.
 People in conflict need to tell their stories.
 If you make a hasty decision, at least one party (and possibly both) will feel they haven’t been heard.
 Once an acceptable solution has been determined, however, management must move decisively to implement whatever changes are called for.

 Do you have ideas about conflict resolution or success stories you would like to share that might be helpful to readers?
 If so, share them with us in the comments section below.
 Thanks!